WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 In this hands-on lab, you will learn how to:

-- Configure Virtual Networking
+- Provision a data disk to a Virtual Machine
-- Create new Virtual Machines from Gallery Images
-- Deploy a Domain Controller
+- Deploy a Domain Controller in Windows Azure

 <a name="Prerequisites"></a>
 ### Prerequisites ###